redux-offline/redux-offline/README.md

 #### Use an [Immutable](https://facebook.github.io/immutable-js/) store

-Stores that implement the entire store as an Immutable.js structure are currently not supported.
-You can use Immutable in the rest of your store, but the root object and the `offline` state branch created by Redux Offline currently needs to be vanilla JavaScript objects.
+The `offline` state branch created by Redux Offline needs to be a vanilla JavaScript object.
+If your entire store is immutable you should check out [`redux-offline-immutable-config`](https://github.com/anyjunk/redux-offline-immutable-config) which provides drop-in configurations using immutable counterparts and code examples.
+If you use Immutable in the rest of your store, but the root object, you should not need extra configurations.

 [Contributions welcome](#contributing).

 ## Contributing